tlee753/tlee753.github.io/_pages/quotes.md

 permalink: "/quotes/"
 ---

-### People
+### Philisophers
 > "You are what you do repeatedly."
 - Aristotle

+> "Most people would rather be certain they're miserable than risk being happy."
+- Robert Anthony

+### Entreprenuers
 > "If you think you can or can't, you're right."
 - Henry Ford

+> "To invent your own life's meaning is not easy, but it's still allowed, and I think you'll be happier for the trouble."
+- Bill Watterson

+### Fictional
-> "It is our choices, Harry, that show what we truly are, far more than our abilities."
+> "It is our choices that show what we truly are, far more than our abilities."
 - Dumbledore

-> "You are destined to become what history thinks you were."
-- VSauce

-> "Some people want it to happen, some wish it would happen, others make it happen."
-- Michael Jordan

-### Unknown
-> "Never above you, never below you, always beside you."
-- Unknown

 ### Sports